-This is the fourth corporate plan produced by the Gangmasters Licensing Authority (GLA).
-It was first written in 2008/9 and modified in 2009/10 and covers the period up to 31 March 2011.
+This is the third corporate plan produced by the Gangmasters Licensing Authority (GLA).
+It covers the 3-year period from 1 April 2008 to 31 March 2011.
 The plan sets out the vision for the Authority and our key objectives.
 The detailed measures which are designed to deliver these objectives are set out in the business plan.
-We have also used the recommendations from the Annual Reviews carried out by the Universities of Sheffield and Liverpool, and the BRE Hampton Implementation Review of 2009, to help us to identify areas which the GLA should target over the coming three years.
+We have also used the recommendations from the Annual Review carried out by the Universities of Sheffield and Liverpool to help us to identify areas which the GLA should target over the coming three years.

-Since 2005, the GLA has successfully established the national licensing scheme.
-There are now two tasks for us to focus on:

-- firstly to use intelligence based enforcement operations effectively to detect licence holders who are not compliant, and to bring unlicensed gangmasters before a court; - secondly to communicate our successes so that those who are engaged in illegality perceive the risk of continuing is too great.
+Since 2005, the GLA has successfully established licensing and applied the principles of continual improvement to our business methods.
+There are now two tasks for us to focus on.
+The first is to refine our use of intelligence and ensure that we apply it effectively to detect licence holders who are not compliant, and to bring unlicensed gangmasters before a court.
+The second is to communicate our successes so that those who are engaged in illegality perceive the risk of continuing is too great.
+This is our challenge for the next three years.